Lipid bilayer characterization: Neutron and X-ray scattering

 Both X-rays and high-energy neutrons are used to probe the structure and periodicity of biological structures including bilayers because they can be tuned to interact with matter at the relevant (angstrom-nm) length scales.
 Often, these two classes of experiment provide complementary information because each has different advantages and disadvantages.
 X-rays interact only weakly with water, so bulk samples can be probed with relatively easy sample preparation.
 This is one of the reasons that x-ray scattering was the technique first used to systematically study inter-bilayer spacing.
 X-ray scattering can also yield information on the average spacing between individual lipid molecules, which has led to its use in characterizing phase transitions.
 One limitation of x-ray techniques is that x-rays are relatively insensitive to light elements such as hydrogen.
 This effect is a consequence of the fact that x-rays interact with matter by scattering off of electron density which decreases with decreasing atomic number.
 In contrast, neutrons scatter off of nuclear density and nuclear magnetic fields so sensitivity does not decrease monotonically with z.
 This mechanism also provides strong isotopic contrast in some cases, notably between hydrogen and deuterium, allowing researchers to tune the experimental baseline by mixing water and deuterated water.
 Using reflectometry rather than scattering with neutrons or x-rays allow experimenters to probe supported bilayers or multilayer stacks.
-These measurements are more complicated to perform an analyze, but allow determination of cross sectional composition, including the location and concentration of water within the bilayer.
+These measurements are more complicated to perform an analysis, but allow determination of cross sectional composition, including the location and concentration of water within the bilayer.
 In the case of both neutron and x-ray scattering measurements, the information provided is an ensemble average of the system and is therefore subject to uncertainty based on thermal fluctuations in these highly mobile structures.